 As part of your training, have your team:

 - Come up with a list of common objections they hear from prospects (like ‘it’s too expensive’ or ‘we’re happy with our current service’)

-- Brainstorm solutions or questions to respond to these objections
+- Brainstorm solutions or questions to respond to these objections.

-- Come up with short scripts based on these answers on how to move past the objections
+- Come up with short scripts based on these answers on how to move past the objections.

 Your team needs to know what to look out for to make sure they’re going in the right direction—which is where good sales training comes into play.
-And as someone experienced in selling your product or service, you’ve seen first hand the signs that led to a sale, and the ones that made you get off the phone as quickly as possible.
+As someone experienced in selling your product or service, you’ve seen first hand the signs that led to a sale, and the ones that made you get off the phone as quickly as possible.

 If you’re using cold outreach over email as one of your main sales strategies, you’ll want to have some form of training on the basics of how you connect with prospects over email.

-Unusual ways to make your emails stand out: We all have overflowing inboxes.
-So to stand out, try a few tricks like: Adding value in your signature by including recent blog posts, news, or videos; include a personal note or some company humblebrag in the P.S.; and use formatting to your advantage by bolding important information and using bulleted lists.
+- Unusual ways to make your emails stand out: We all have overflowing inboxes.
+So to stand out, try a few tricks like: Add value in your signature by including recent blog posts, news, or videos; include a personal note or some company humblebrag in the P.S.; and use formatting to your advantage by bolding important information and using bulleted lists.

 - 1 day after your cold email at a different time: Follow-up 1.
 A modified version of your original email.